System Design Space

 medium

-The Argo story is interesting because it shows delivery and orchestration tools gradually turning into a platform layer of their own.
+The Argo story is useful because it shows delivery and workflow orchestration tools gradually becoming a platform layer of their own.

 In real design work, the chapter shows when Argo CD, Workflows, Rollouts, and Events form a coherent system for CI/CD and runtime automation, and when that combination starts to overcomplicate the platform stack.

-In interviews and engineering discussions, it adds living context for talking about the cost of a controller ecosystem: CRD operations, upgrade strategy, observability, and the operational maturity the team needs.
+In interviews and engineering discussions, it adds concrete context for discussing the cost of a controller ecosystem: custom resources, upgrade strategy, observability, and the operational maturity the team needs.

 Practical value of this chapter